-After the accident in the water the joey quickly learned how to swim.
+After the accident in the water, the joey quickly learned how to swim.
 Not long after the dingos caught its blind father and its mother was already nursing the next generation.
 The joey had to grow up fast and learn to fend for itself.
 It had no father to teach it to box so it observed.
 It stood on the margins of the mob and watched how the male boxed, leaped and swam.
 When it saw a stray dingo it leaped for it and boxed it in the nose its hind legs.
 The dingos learned to avoid it.

 Several young females had taken a notice of its solitary raids against the dingos and even the now full grown Kangaroo never boxed another from the mob they let it flower them.
 But nothing of the routine of the mob engaged its focus for long.
 The Kangaroo felt more at home when fighting a dingo or leaping through the outback solitary.

 One day a white dingo was born.
-It was anomaly that happened every few generations.
-In the lines of copper wild dogs would every so often be born a white or at times a black dingo.
-The white dingo was raised in a littler of four and abused without pause by its brothers.
+It was an anomaly that happened every few generations.
+In the lines of copper, wild dogs would every so often be born a white or at times a black dingo.
+The white dingo was raised in a litter of four and abused without pause by its brothers.
 By the time it reached maturity it was missing an ear and its tail was chewed into a wrinkle.
 But the white dingo could run faster than its brothers and go longer without food from which fate had decided to often deprive it.

 The white dingo stood out so much in the grassy plains that rats, rabbits and even baby kangaroos could see it from far and arrange their escape.
 That was why the other dingos avoided hunting with it and eventually segregated it.
 The white dingo ate beetles and dead fish that the rivers and lakes washed on the shore.
 It wondered far searching for more favorable habitat.
 It encountered herds of sheep and occasionally managed to lure and kill and small lamb.

-But in between those lucky feasts life was dry and hard.
+But in between those lucky feasts, life was dry and hard.

 At the time the Kangaroo was also traveling in search of itself.
 And when it saw the white dingo it didn’t think twice but leaped towards it and boxed it in the nose with its hind legs.
 The Dingo rolled in the dust but sprung right back and chased the Kangaroo.
-Through dung and mud the two beasts ran.
+Through dung and mud, the two beasts ran.
 The Kangaroo swam across the river but the dingo followed.
-They entered a canyon of a dry river and the Kangaroo begun to understand that it has found a match.
+They entered a canyon of a dry river and the Kangaroo began to understand that it has found a match.
 They reached a corner of the dry river bed that surrounded by tall cliffs and climbing was not an option.

 The Kangaroo turned around and faced the dingo.